Mark A. Cooper

-Mark Anthony Cooper (April 20, 1800 – March 17, 1885) was a United States Representative, businessman and lawyer from Georgia.
+Mark Anthony Cooper (April 20, 1800 – March 17, 1885) was an American politician, businessman and lawyer who was a U.S. Representative from Georgia.
+He owned an iron works in Etowah and was president of the Cartersville-Van Wert Railroad.

+Biography

+Early life and family

+Cooper was born near Powelton, Georgia, in Hancock County in 1800.
 His cousin was U.S. Representative Eugenius Aristides Nisbet.

-Cooper was born near Powellton, Georgia, in Hancock County in 1800 and graduated from South Carolina College (now the University of South Carolina) in Columbia in 1819.
+He graduated from South Carolina College (now the University of South Carolina) in Columbia in 1819.
 After studying law and gaining admittance to the state bar in 1821, he practiced law in Eatonton, Georgia.
 He later moved to Columbus, Georgia.
-In 1825 and again in 1836, Cooper fought in the Seminole Wars, during which he served at the rank of Major.

 Cooper was first married to Evaline Flournoy, sometime around 1821, but she died only 3 months into their marriage.
 He then remarried in 1826 to Sophronia Randle.
 The two had eleven children, seven who survived infancy.

+Military and political careers

+In 1836, Cooper fought in the Second Seminole War and commanded a battalion of Georgia Volunteers.
+He rose to the rank of Major.
+During the war, Cooper distinguished himself and reiterated his belief in states' rights by refusing to turn over 3,000 pounds of bacon to federal authorities because it was sent to feed Georgia militia men.
+Fort Cooper, a military fortification built during the war, was commanded by and named in honor of Cooper.